jona-laa/jona-laa/README.md

 ## Hi there, I'm Jonathan!

 I’ve spent a couple years studying web development at [Mid Sweden University][miun], Sundsvall, and also finished a high-paced full-stack JavaScript bootcamp at <⁄SALT>, Stockholm.
-Currently I'm working as a full-stack developer at [STACCS][staccs], in Stockholm, Sweden.
+Currently I'm working as a full-stack developer at [Avanza][avanza], in Stockholm, Sweden.

 ---